MOLLY THE CATTLE DOG - AUSTRALIAN CATTLE DOG/BLUE HEELER (SHORT COAT) DOG FOR ADOPTION

 Description

 Dog Breed: Australian Cattle Dog/Blue Heeler (short coat).
 Please contact stephodellbchotmail for more information about this pet.
-Molly the Cattle Dog- Ready for a Fresh Start Brand new to rescue Molly was pick up as a stray in Southern Indiana.
-When her owners were located, they chose to surrender her instead of reclaiming.
-Now about 6-7 years old, this Cattle Dog is starting a new chapter in Plymouth, IN.
-We're looking forward to getting to know her and helping her find the loving home she deserves.
-Stay tuned for more on Molly the Cattle Dog Please contact stephodellbchotmail if you have any questions about Molly.
+Molly the Cattle Dog- Ready for a Fresh Start This sweet girl joined a playgroup for the very first time this afternoon—and she was a total rockstar!
+Meet Molly the Cattle Dog Molly is brand new to rescue after being picked up as a stray in Southern Indiana.
+When her owners were found, they chose to surrender her rather than bring her home.
+Now around 6–7 years old, Molly is settling into her foster home in Plymouth, IN, and is ready to start her next chapter.
+We’re just getting to know this lovely lady, but so far, she’s already stealing hearts.
+Stay tuned for more as we learn about Molly and help her find the forever home she truly deserves.
+Please contact stephodellbchotmail if you have any questions about Molly.
 You can complete an application to adopt Molly or any of the dogs on our website at ebyebcrescue . *** The potential adoptor will get a refund on the Application Fee if it’s determined by the Foster Parent that it’s not a good match for the dog and the dog for them, if we do not process their application.

 -